oracle-devrel/leagueoflegends-optimizer/README.md

 Communications between the CEF and this C++ library happen locally, that's why we're obligated to use localhost as our connection endpoint.
 You can find additional information about this communication [here.](https://developer.riotgames.com/docs/lol)

-You can also refer back to article 4, where I explain the most interesting endpoints that we encounter when using the Live Client Data API.
+You can also refer back to [article 4](./articles/article4.md), where I explain the most interesting endpoints that we encounter when using the Live Client Data API.

-For this article, we'll use the following endpoint:
+We'll primarily use the following endpoint:

 ```python
 # GET https://127.0.0.1:2999/liveclientdata/allgamedata